adis-abazovic/xmlparser/README.md

 ### ToDo:
  - Dockerize projects and use SQL Server Docker image
- - Exception handling
+ - Robust exception handling
- - Unit test for server and API endpoint
+ - Unit tests for server and API endpoint
  - Etc.